Fishrock123/tide-compress/README.md

 ## Caveats

-Does not do any `Accept-Enconding` priority handling.
+Does not do any `Accept-Encoding` priority handling.

 ## License